secrez/secrez/README.md

 * `copy` allows to select the field to copy in yaml files
 * improve autocomplete to handle datasets
 * fix autocomplete in `lcat`, which was wrongly using the internal files
+* `tag` is able to list and show tags along all the datasets

 __0.5.13__
 * Find in content excludes binary contents